dimajix/flowman/docs/spec/mapping/sql.md

   * `MEMORY_AND_DISK_SER` - Caches the results first in memory in a serialized format and then spills to disk.

 * `sql` **(optional)** *(type: string)* *(default: empty)*:
-The SQL statement to execute
+The SQL statement to execute.
+Inside the SQL statement you can reference other Flowman mappings.
+Note that you cannot reference Hive tables within the SQL statement, as Flowman will interpret all table names as mapping names.

 * `file` **(optional)** *(type: string)* *(default: empty)*:
 The name of a file containing the SQL to execute.